-Note: Inventor Options will show based on how your Android device was verified.
-It’s usually found in the Settings section of the System menu.
+Note: Inventor Options will show grounded on how your Android device was vindicated.
+It’s generally set up in the Settings section of the System menu.

 After you have enabled the Inventor Options have been enabled on your Android device, the coming step would be to find the option for Absolute Volume and disable it.
 Then’s how to do that

 - Also, look for Inventor Options and turn it on.